xrdocs/8000/_tutorials/mpls-te-bin-packing-cisco8000-auto-capacity.md

 Building point-to-point Traffic Engineering LSPs can lead to inefficient total network bandwidth utilization.
 Cisco’s TE++ Auto-bandwidth Capacity allows an ingress router to interact with the other routers in the network, locate additional available bandwidth and automatically create parallel LSPs to acquire all the necessary network resources possible until they are no longer needed.
 This blog details one of the possible applications of this feature using a Cisco 8000 environment.

-This blog details Cisco’s TE++ Auto-bandwidth Capacity feature using a Cisco 8000 environment.
+This blog post details Cisco’s TE++ Auto-bandwidth Capacity feature using a Cisco 8000 environment.

 # Problem Description